truenas/py-SMART/README.md

 Copyright (C) 2015 Marc Herndon

 pySMART is a simple Python wrapper for the ``smartctl`` component of ``smartmontools``.
-It works under Linux and Windows, as long as smartctl is on the system path.
+It is officially compatible with Linux, Windows and FreeBSD, as long as smartctl is on the system path.
 Running with administrative rights is strongly recommended, as smartctl cannot accurately detect all device types or parse all SMART information without these permissions.

 With only a device's name (ie: /dev/sda, pd0), the package will create a ``Device`` object, populated with all relevant information about that